 Recommended High School Subjects

-Two years of algebra, one year of science.
-One year of geometry is desirable.
+Two years of algebra, one year of geometry, and one year of science.

 Special Equipment Needs